 The TXV determines which refrigerant can be used with a coil.
 Most new coils can be used with either R22 or R410A providing that the correct TXV is used.
 A TXV can also be added to a piston type coil to improve efficiency.
 This is a good idea when installing a new "dry R22 unit" on an existing system.
 You may not achieve 13 SEER with the old coil but you will improve efficiency.
 When adding a TXV to a piston type coil, an equalizer line must be added.
 The equalizer line should be connected to the coil outlet near the sensing bulb location.

-Most OEM TXVs have special connections, Aeroquip or Chatleff, so a standard off the shelf sweat TXV may not work as a replacement.
-Many A/C coils can be used for heat pump as well as A/C so the OEM TXVs will have a bypass check valve to allow for the reverse flow of refrigerant during the heating mode.
-Again the standard off the shelf valve will have no internal check valve so it won't work for a heat pump application.
+Most OEM TXVs have special connections, Aeroquip or Chatleff, so a standard off-the-shelf sweat TXV may not work as a replacement.
+Many A/C coils can be used for heat pumps as well as A/C, so the OEM TXVs will have a bypass check valve to allow for the reverse flow of refrigerant during the heating mode.
+Again the standard off-the-shelf valve will have no internal check valve so it won't work for a heat pump application.